Dukes0O/soccer-quizzes/README.md

 This project supports a static image gallery for soccer formation diagrams, field graphics, and other reference images, accessible via the main hub page.
 This is designed for U11 boys to easily browse and learn from visual resources.

 ### Information Architecture
-- `/index.html` is the single top-level entry point, now a hub page with two main sections:
+- `/index.html` is the single top-level entry point, now a hub page with three main sections:
   - **Quizzes** → `/quizzes/index.html` (the original landing content, now moved)
   - **Playbook** (Formations & Graphics) → `/resources/index.html` (new gallery landing page)
+  - **Video Clips** → `/video-clips.html` (new page for curated video links)
-- Navigation between hub, quizzes, and gallery is intuitive for kids.
+- Navigation between hub, quizzes, playbook, and video clips is intuitive for kids.

 ### Directory Layout
 ```